 Summary: The economic shutdown in the spring of 2020 meant that employers in Northern Colorado shed almost 34,000 jobs, a drop of 12 percent.
 Since April, employers in Larimer and Weld Counties have recovered many of the jobs - Weld County at a slower rate.
-Larimer County recovered back to 2019 average employment in August 2021 and Northern Colorado recovered in September 2022 while Weld County employment is still more than 1.0 percent lower.
+Larimer County recovered back to 2019 average employment in August 2021 and Northern Colorado recovered in September 2022 while Weld County recovered in March 2023.